 The first step in opening a private limited liability company is choosing a name and verify it at the Register of Business Enterprises.
 If the name is available it can be reserved.
 The second step is opening a bank account and deposit de minimum share capital of NOK 30,000.
 The balance sheet of the newly company must be examined by an auditor.

-An organization number must be received from the Central Coordinating Register for Legal Entities, so an application must be filled for setting up a limited liability company in Norway.
+An organization number must be received from the Central Coordinating Register for Legal Entities, so an application must be filled for setting up a limited liability company in Norway in 2023.
 This application must contain the following information:

 The memorandum of association must be submitted at the Register of Business Enterprises.
 This operation must be accomplished within 3 months after the document was signed.
 Our experienced company formation agents in Norway can handle all the company registration steps for you, no matter the type of company you choose to incorporate in this country.